 Goals –> Planning –> Decisions

-Planning and goal setting are closely connected to decision-making because they provide direction, structure, and criteria for making choices.
+Goal setting and planning are closely connected to decision-making because they provide direction, structure, and criteria for making choices.
 Here’s how the process works: [1]

 1. Goals define the destination